tttppp/ragl/rules.md

 ## 2.2 Returning players

-2.2.1 Players transfering over from the previous season have until April 21st to confirm their participation also.
+2.2.1 Players transferring over from the previous season have until Nov 29th to confirm their participation also.

 2.2.2 Returning players don’t have to provide any other information than the expressed confirmation, officials are to request any of the above if mandatory information is missing.